GoogleChrome/developer.chrome.com/site/en/blog/webdriver-bidi/index.md

 Another important aspect of BiDi is Web Platform Tests.
 Currently they cover WebDriver, and de-facto is a source-of-truth for all the implementations.
 It’s a cornerstone for cross-browser protocol implementation, and intended to be run and to be passed against any implementation.

 ## What is the current state?
-Current state of prototype and specification can be tracked here: [WebDriver BiDi prototyping progress](https://docs.google.com/spreadsheets/d/1acM-kHlubpwnW1mFboS9hePawq3u1kf21oQzD16q-Ao/edit?resourcekey=0-PuLHQYLmDJUOXH_mFO-QiA#gid=0)
+The current state of our implementation and the specification can be tracked here: [WebDriver BiDi prototyping progress](https://github.com/GoogleChromeLabs/chromium-bidi/milestones)

 {% include 'partials/devtools/en/reach-out.md' %}
 {% include 'partials/devtools/en/engineering-blog.md' %}